Now Reading

 Tried And Tested Skin Care Products For Cancer Patients

-Keeping the skin nourished during chemotherapy
+1. Keep the skin nourished during chemotherapy

 One very common side effect of chemotherapy cycles is extremely dry skin.
 However, dry skin is not just dry skin, as it can crack and become infected.
 Also, it can even produce so much itching that it starts to be hard to cope with.
 In order to try to avoid this, it’s really important to choose highly nourishing creams.
 Additionally, doctors recommend that you follow some rules when considering which moisturizers to acquire during these periods:

-• choose highly nourishing formulas, preferably creams or balms over lotions;
+• Choose highly nourishing formulas, preferably creams or balms over lotions;

-• always look for fragrance-free moisturizers;
+• Always look for fragrance-free moisturizers;

-• avoid potentially irritant ingredients like exfoliating beads, active ingredients such as retinoids, exfoliating acids, alcohol or common allergens;
+• Avoid potentially irritant ingredients like exfoliating beads, active ingredients such as retinoids, exfoliating acids, alcohol or common allergens;

-• remember to not only hydrate your body skin, but also the face, eye contour, hands, feet, lips and eyes.
+• Remember to not only hydrate your body skin, but also the face, eye contour, hands, feet, lips and eyes.

-Cleansing the skin with care
+2. Cleanse the skin with care

 One thing to always keep in mind when approaching cancer skincare is that the cleansing process is extremely important.
 Keeping the skin nourished starts here, without any doubt.
 All in all, there are a few recommendations that you should follow during these times:

-• always use lukewarm water, as hot water tends to dehydrate the skin;
+• Always use lukewarm water, as hot water tends to dehydrate the skin;

-• choose a nourishing cleanser, without harsh cleansing agents;
+• Choose a nourishing cleanser, without harsh cleansing agents;

-• always pat the skin dry, without rubbing;
+• Always pat the skin dry, without rubbing;

-• choose a specific product for the genital area;
+• Choose a specific product for the genital area;

-• wash your hair with zinc-free shampoos if you’re doing radiotherapy on the head area;
+• Wash your hair with zinc-free shampoos if you’re doing radiotherapy on the head area;

-• avoid any scrubbing ingredients and wash the skin with a soft sponge.
+• Avoid any scrubbing ingredients and wash the skin with a soft sponge.

 Radiotherapy has a high probability of inducing radiation dermatitis (also known as radiodermatitis or radiation skin damage).
 In order to prevent this from happening, you need to strictly follow a hydration routine.
 Moreover, please note that the manifestations can appear within 90 days after the radiation exposure, so even if you’re feeling well, keep it going.
 These dermatitis are the number one cause to drop radiotherapy, so preventing this is extremely important for the success of the radiotherapy cycles.
 There are a few products that have been formulated specifically for this, so you can trust that they will be perfect.
 Cancer skincare is all about trying to support your skin during these treatments.